vjacquet/WmcSoft/README.md

 - Extensions methods yielding `IEnumerable<T>` should check the arguments and then return the result from an unguarded version.
   The unguarded version might be called separately from other places and the verification of the arguments will not be defered until the start of the enumeration.
+It serves two purpose: not only the unguarded can be called from other algorithms but also the validation of the arguments will be done right away and not when the enumeration starts.

         static IEnumerable<T> UnguardedBackwards<T>(IReadOnlyList<T> source) {
             for (int i = source.Count - 1; i >= 0; i--) {